LLNL/zfp/docs/source/modes.rst

   rate = maxbits / 4^d

-This rate is specified in the :ref:`zfp executable <zfpcmd>` via the -r option, and programmatically via :c:func:`zfp_stream_set_rate`, as a floating-point value.
+This rate is specified in the :ref:`zfp executable <zfpcmd>` via the :option:`-r` option, and programmatically via :c:func:`zfp_stream_set_rate`, as a floating-point value.
 Fixed-rate mode can also be achieved via the expert mode interface by setting
 ::